RbkGh/WSDownloader/README.md

     thermonuclear war, or you getting fired because the files got wiped.
 Please do some research if you have any concerns about features included in this app before installing it!
-YOU are choosing to install this application, and if you point the finger at us for messing up your files, We will troll you.
+YOU are choosing to install this application, and if you point the finger at us for messing up your files, i will troll you.

     A lot.